thiendang/thiendang/README.md

 I'm passionate about software development, creating websites, building scalable frontend, crafting cloud solutions.
 I thrive on connecting with like-minded individuals and continuously expanding my knowledge in the field.
 My enthusiasm lies in the art of problem-solving and uncovering hidden insights, constantly pushing the boundaries of what's possible.

 - 🔭 I’m currently working on Next and React.
-- ⚡ I'm currently learning AWS Solution Architect Associate
+- ⚡ I'm currently learning AWS Solutions Architect Associate
 - 👯 I’m looking to collaborate on Frontend projects.
 - 🤔 I’m looking for help with some project idea.
 - 💬 Ask me about Tech Stuff 💻